AdaCore/spark2014/lrm/source/packages.rst

 ﻿Packages
 ========

-A *compile-time* constant is a static expression or an expression involving only static expressions [for example an aggregate of static expressions].
+.. centered:: **Verification Rules**

-In |SPARK| a declaration or statement occurring immediately within the package shall only read -- whether directly or indirectly -- values derived only from compile-time constants.
+#.
+In |SPARK| the elaboration of a package shall only update variables declared
+   immediately within the package.

 Package Specifications and Declarations
 ---------------------------------------